-Download UI Browser 2.4.0, released November 2013 with support for new accessibility features in OS X 10.9 Mavericks, improved performance and bug fixes.
+Download UI Browser 2.5.0, released October 2014 with support for new accessibility features introduced by Apple in OS X 10.10 Yosemite as well as fixing an occasional crash.
 It runs as a fully functional free trial version for 30 days after you first use it unless you already have a valid registration key.

 This version of UI Browser runs on Mac OS X 10.7 Lion or newer.
 See the Requirements section below for details.

 Obtain a registration key from eSellerate to unlock the trial version.
 Either choose UI Browser > Registration > Obtain Key Online in the trial version of UI Browser while connected to the Internet, or go to our Online Store.
 UI Browser is $55.00 US.